 Connect LA will then continue this process until the final FTTH provisional award is reviewed, with the final EHCT level being established at the lowest applicable level given the actual FTTH applications reviewed.
-In other words, ConnectLA will review provisionally selected FTTH applications in declining order of cost, selecting a descending level of EHCT values each time a new re-prioritization opportunity that would expand coverage is identified, and either requesting certain adjustments or simply changing the
+In other words, ConnectLA will review provisionally selected FTTH applications in declining order of cost, selecting a descending level of EHCT values each time a new re-prioritization opportunity that would expand coverage is identified, and changing the provisional selection status of any specific proposals as needed.